ianthetechie/SwiftCGI/README.md

 ## Credits
 I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this project started as a port of (and is still heavily influenced by) FCGIKit.
-I started off by porting FCGIKit to Swift, and have since rewrittena  lot of things to be more "Swifty."
-I chose this path because I 1) don't want to re-invent the wheel, and 2) felt it would be a lot safer to have a pure Swift FCGI server implementation rather than wrapping the FCGI C library *shudder*.
+I started off by porting FCGIKit to Swift, and have since rewritten a lot of things to be more "Swifty."
+I chose this path because I don't want to re-invent the wheel.
+I may do a Swift wrapper around a canonical C implementation in the future to ensure the correctness of the implementation.

 # Getting Started
 1. Clone the repo